neathippo-dev/neathippo.com/index.md

 A free board game about property, rent and ruthless deals.
 Buy businesses, build them up and charge rent until everyone else goes broke — or walk into the bank and help yourself, and take your chances with the jail cell.
+Play it against the people in the room, or against the rest of the world.

 <!--
   Google's official badge, downloaded unmodified from